tinijs/tinijs/apps/tinijs.dev/content/framework-posts/209 - adding-features/index.md

 ### Pattern 2: Provide/Inject

-TiniJS also provides a **dependency injection** mechanism (called _Lazy DI_) that allows you to lazy load and inject utils and services to your components, pages.
+TiniJS also provides a **dependency injection** mechanism (called _Lazy DI_) that allows you to lazy load and inject utils and services to your elements, pages.

 - Step 1: **Define dependencies** (preferably in their own files):